itssimplysafaa/FatalCarCrashAnalysis/README.md

 For locational data, I used Google Maps API for reverse geocoding.

+### Data Transformation
+I removed columns that wouldn't add to the analysis, such as the crash type number and primary description numbers.
+Many of the data entries had primary descriptions such as "no contributing circumstance", or "unable to determine".
+Therefore, I grouped all of those descriptions under the category, "Unknown".
+"The military time column's format was a whole number, so I converted the column into standard time using DAX and made it into a separate column.
+I then made a separate column for hour intervals (i.e., *7:00 AM*), to group the fatal crashes more efficiently.

 ### Visuals In Dashboard
 **Fatal Crashes by Year and Month** -
 A drill-down clustered column chart showing the total number of fatal crashes by month and year.
 There is also a month and year slicer that